farcasterxyz/docs/docs/auth-kit/client/app/watch-status.md

 # `watchStatus`

-Poll for the current status of a Farcaster Connect request.
+Poll for the current status of a Farcaster Auth request.

 When the status changes to `'complete'` this action resolves with the final channel value, including the Sign In With Farcaster message, signature, and user profile information.